BuildCalc API

 • Per-jurisdiction adoption matrix — which edition of each code is currently adopted by each US state.

-Per ADR-0014 the vertical stores only metadata (section number, title, chapter, parent, topic tags, publisher viewer deep link).
+Per ADR-0014 (scope rationale available on request via [email protected]) the vertical stores only metadata (section number, title, chapter, parent, topic tags, publisher viewer deep link).
 No verbatim or paraphrased code text is republished.

 Endpoints